 Notes

-Add more or less toppings as per your preference.
+- Add or skip toppings as desired.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.